In-Game-Collectables/IGC_UE4/README.md

 * Renders/files will be outputed to *PROJECTNAME/OUTPUTS/Captures/*
 ### Step 3: Uploading
 * Use event *Upload Captures* in *BP_Capturer*.
 This will upload all images and files within *PROJECTNAME/OUTPUTS/Captures/* to the API
+* The event dispatcher *onUploadFinished* will be called when the Upload finishes.
+It will return:
+    * Succeeded: Whether the upload succeeded
+    * Message: Information about if the upload succeeded or why it failed
+    * QRTexture: QR Code Texture of the link to the Checkout page
-* The API will return a URL to the checkout page after the upload is complete
+    * Checkout URL to the Checkout page
 ### Step 4: Checkout
-* *BP_CaptureUploader* has an empty event *UseQRCode* which is given a Texture2D parameter of a QR Code leading to the API's checkout page when everything is finished
+* Use the event dispatcher *onUploadFinished* to get either the link to the Checkout page or the Texture2D of the QR Code:

 <br />

 ### Parameters
+* API_Key
+    * API Key for the IGC Platform
 * Frame Count
     * Number of images to be rendered out
 * Radius